plecmaciej/SOWW/README.md

 | Communication | Collective | Point-to-point |
 | Load balancing | Moderate | Improved |
 | Complexity | Simple | More advanced |

 ---

-## 📊 Performance Insights

-* Dynamic scheduling improves efficiency when workloads are uneven
-* Better utilization of processes compared to static distribution
-* Additional communication overhead due to frequent messaging
-* Suitable for problems with unpredictable computation time

----

-## 📎 Notes

-* Demonstrates a classic master-slave parallel pattern
-* Useful for irregular or imbalanced workloads
-* Can be extended with adaptive chunk sizes or task queues
-* More scalable for complex real-world problems than static approaches

----